 Cricut Design Space is a free program but there is a paid subscription you can add onto it called Cricut Access.
 Cricut Access gives you access to thousands of images and fonts.
 You can read more about Cricut Access here.
 You also have the option to purchase cut files and fonts individually from Cricut as well as to upload your own images and use fonts you already have installed on your computer.

-Cricut automatically prompts you to download Design Space during your machine setup.
-You can download it to your computer, smart phone or tablet.
+Cricut automatically prompts you to download Design Space during your new machine setup.
+You can download it to many devices including your desktop computer, laptop, ios smart phone, android smart phone or tablet.
 Once it’s downloaded, all you have to do is click on the Cricut C application icon to open the program!
 Ready?
 Let’s get started!